Rea Irvin: Career at The New Yorker

 The magazine's first cover, of a dandy peering at a butterfly through a monocle, was drawn by Irvin; the dandy replaced at the last minute a drawing of theater curtains revealing the skyline of Manhattan.
 The gentleman on the original cover is referred to as "Eustace Tilley," a character created for The New Yorker by Corey Ford.
 Another example is the piece known as The Unity of the Allied Nations, which appeared on the cover of the July 1, 1944 issue, and depicts the national personifications of the Allies (the American Eagle, the Chinese Dragon, the Russian Bear and the British Lion).

 Besides covers for the magazine, Irvin also drew various illustrations, department headings, caricatures, and cartoons.

 The New Yorker signature display typeface, used for its nameplate and headlines and the masthead above The Talk of the Town section, is called "Irvin" or "Irvin type," after him.
 An alphabet drawn by the American etcher Allen Lewis, who had received training in woodcutting in Paris, was used as the typographical basis for the "Irvin type."
 Irvin may have spotted Lewis' lettering, which was drawn to imitate a woodcut, in a pamphlet entitled "Journeys To Bagdad", and liked it so much that Irvin asked Lewis to create the entire alphabet.
 Uninterested in this project, Lewis suggested that Irvin create the alphabet himself –this became the "Irvin type."

 He also added the New Yorker's squiggly column rules; these provide a delineation between the text and illustrations.
 He was also responsible for the vertical "cover strap" that was used for the magazine's margins.

 According to James Thurber, "the invaluable Irvin, artist, ex-actor, wit, and sophisticate about town and country, did more to develop the style and excellence of The New Yorker's drawings and covers than anyone else, and was the main and shining reason that the magazine's comic art in the first two years was far superior to its humorous prose."
 Emily Gordon has written that "Irvin's own intimacy with classic form and craft, and his genial willingness to share that expertise ... allowed him to create a complete device: a design, a typeface, a style, and a mood that would be instantly recognizable, and eminently effective, almost a century later."

 The Smythes

 Irvin also created the comic strip The Smythes.
 It ran in the New York Herald Tribune during the early 1930s.

+Irvin very briefly drew a superhero parody, Superwoman, a Sunday-only strip which debuted on June 27, 1943.
+However, National Periodicals already had a registered trademark for "Superwoman" and immediately issued a cease-and-desist order.
+The New York Tribune syndicate withdrew the strip the next day, making the character's debut her only appearance.